canonical/kernel-docs/docs/tutorial/crank-your-first-kernel.md

 <!-- TODO this probably needs SRU cycles specified so it's more reproducible. -->

 ```bash
 cranky checkout noble:linux-gke
 ```

+This command can take several minutes to complete.

 If the command completes successfully, you should see the following new directory: `~/canonical/kernel/ubuntu/noble/linux-gke/`.

-Inside, there should be git repositories cloned: `linux-main/`,  `linux-meta`, and `linux-signed`.
-This command can take several minutes to complete.
+Inside, there should be three git repositories cloned: `linux-main/`,  `linux-meta`, and `linux-signed`.

-For more information about these, see {term}`linux-meta`, {term}`linux-signed` in the glossary.
+For more information, see {term}`linux-meta` and {term}`linux-signed` in the glossary.

 ## Apply updates from upstream kernel